Inside: The best Lego books for kids.

-Since then we have reserved a whole series of Lego books via our local libraries and our school library.
-I love that they are inspiring not only building but also reading for information and fact finding too.
-Today I thought I would share the books we have enjoyed so far, as well as a couple that are on our wish list.
-You might just find something to inspire a Lego lover you know to get creative with their Lego building ideas.
+Since then we have reserved a whole series of Lego books via the local library and school library.
+I love that these books inspire building alongside reading for information and fact finding too.
+Today I thought I would share the best Lego books we have found so far in the hope of inspiring a Lego lover you know to get creative with their Lego building ideas.

-12 Awesome Books to Inspire Your Lego Builder
+12 Best Lego Books to Inspire Your Mini Lego Builder

 The Lego Ideas Book: Unlock Your Imagination by Daniel Lipkowitz: With themes such as transportation, buildings, space, kingdoms and adventure, there is something to inspire every Lego lover in this one.
 Have a look, it’s our favourite so far!